 Today I want to answer a very important question from Jacob.
 He writes:

 “Doc, I’m totally confused.
 I’m 48 and I’ve got all the symptoms of having low testosterone.
 I’ve been doing my research.
 My doctor says “don’t worry, this is normal”.
 I then read some other expert saying how I should increase it, so I can be healthier.
-And then I read the exact opposite from another “expert” saying that increasing it can cause health problems and even cancer.
+And then I read the exact opposite from another “expert” saying that increasing it can cause health problems.
 PLEASE HELP me, I’m so confused and I’m so tired of all the contradictory information – what should I do?”

 I’m posting this question because it’s a good one, it’s important and yes, there’s a LOT of misinformation online and yes, it can be very confusing and frustrating.
 That’s exactly why I write articles and give seminars.